tiagodc/TreeLS/README.md

 The algorithms were rewritten in C++ and wrapped in R functions through `Rcpp`.
 The algorithms were reviewed and enhanced, new functionalities introduced and the rebuilt functions now work upon [`lidR`](https://github.com/Jean-Romain/lidR/)'s `LAS` objects infrastructure.

 This is an ongoing project and new features will be introduced often.
-For any questions or comments please contact me through github.
+For any questions or comments please contact me [through github](https://github.com/tiagodc/TreeLS).
 Suggestions, ideas and references of new algorithms are always welcome - as long as they fit into TreeLS' scope.

+`TreeLS` v1.0 was released on CRAN as of March 2019.
+To install it from an official mirror, use: `install.packages("TreeLS")`.
+To install the most recent version, check out the \emph{Installation from source} section below.

+## News

+- March/2019: `TreeLS` is finally available on CRAN and is now an [official R package](https://cran.r-project.org/web/packages/TreeLS/TreeLS.pdf) !!

 <img align="right" height="450" src="https://raw.githubusercontent.com/tiagodc/Scripts/master/animations/treedt.gif">